Meet the Pros

 Before moving to New York in 1980, Kayyam played professionally for Guyana and trained at Harry Hopman Tennis Academy in Florida.
-In 1980's he achieved a New York Stare ranking in the top 20 yearly.
-Kayyam played in "The Satellites" at the same time as teaching advanced juniors and adults and being the tennis directror for Premiere Tennis Summer Camp .
+In the 1980's he achieved a New York State ranking in the top 20 annually.
+Kayyam played in "The Satellites" at the same time as teaching advanced juniors and adults.
+He also was the tennis director for Premiere Tennis Summer Camp.
 Starting in 1990 he started working for East River Tennis Club.
 After East River closed, he taught at Tennis-Port for five years before becoming one of our Senior Pros in 2009.

 Richard is a long-time teacher on NYC tennis courts.
 He is PTR certified in both Adult and Junior Development and has competed as a ranked player in Long Island Region USTA senior tournaments.
 Richard is a frequent contributor to New York Tennis Magazine.

 Gabriella, a Forest Hills resident, learned to play tennis at The West Side Tennis Club at the age of 5.
 She attended Loyola University in Baltimore where she played Division I tennis for all four years with Coach Rick McClure.
 Gabby graduated from Loyola in 2013 with a Bachlor's degree in Psychology and graduated with a Master's degree in Mental Health Counseling from The City College of New York in 2016.
 She also dedicated her time in teaching both nationally ranked and non-ranked junior players ranging form 4-16 with City Parks Foundation.
 Gabby began to coach at The WSTC in 2013.

 Gregory Diliberto - Program Administrator